 Looking online will give you a feel for the market, but there’s no substitute for stepping on board.
 And, when you buy privately, you’ll find the boats you like the look of are located at opposite ends of the country, which makes getting to them all logistically difficult.

 The best way to view lots of boats in a single day is to visit a brokerage.
-Aquavista has brokerages at five marinas across the country: Sawley and Kings in Nottinghamshire, Packet Boat in Middlesex, and Limehouse and Poplar in London.
+Aquavista has brokerages at six marinas across the country: Sawley and Kings in Nottinghamshire, Packet Boat in Middlesex, Crick in Northamptonshire and Limehouse and Poplar in London.
 Here you can view a large selection of boats all in one place with no obligation or pressure to buy.

 Perfect if you’re a novice, experienced brokers will listen to your needs and guide you towards boats that are suitable for you, so you don’t fall in love with something that’s not a great fit.
 With intimate knowledge of the market, you’ll know the boats you’re viewing are sensibly priced, plus you’ll get an honest appraisal of the condition of the boat and learn why the seller has decided to part with it.